 With its unique history in the region, DuPont has developed largely as a series of planned communities between 1990 and today.
 Because of this development pattern, there are not many underutilized parcels, and the areas of DuPont vacant land are predominately large areas, such as the Old Fort Lake Subarea, which accounts for the vast majority of housing capacity in both reports.
-It is important to note that the Buildable Lands Report and DuPont Housing Capacity Analysis were prepared assuming no residential use for the State Farm property based on the (at the time) Office land use and zoning designations.
+It is important to note that the Buildable Lands Report was prepared assuming no residential use for the State Farm property based on the (at the time) Office land use and zoning designations.

-The 2021 Pierce County Buildable Lands Report allocated growth target for DuPont is 1,960 dwelling units.
-Using DuPont's 2020 zoning classifications, the Buildable Lands Report found the city to have capacity for 1,150 dwelling units (Figure XX) showing a deficit of 810 dwelling units.
+The 2021 Pierce County Buildable Lands Report allocated growth target for DuPont is 2,096 dwelling units.
+Using DuPont's 2020 zoning classifications, the Buildable Lands Report found the city to have capacity for 1,150 dwelling units, showing a deficit of 946 dwelling units.
 The assumed number of dwelling units for the Old Fort Lake Subarea at that time was 961 units.